fractaledmind/fractaledmind.github.io/src/_posts/2024-01-02-sqlite-quick-tip-multiple-databases.md

 The short answer is that you should use separate database files for each service.
 This is what [Litestack](https://github.com/oldmoe/litestack) does, and for good reason.
 You notably increase your concurrency throughput by isolating each service to its own database.
 While it is a myth that [linear writes do not scale]({% link _posts/2023-12-05-sqlite-myths-linear-writes-do-not-scale.md %}), serializing all of your writes across each of these services is very likely to produce noticeable performance effects.

 So, how do we setup our separate databases for each service?
-Here is my `config/database.yml` file for a recent project that uses [`SolidQueue`](https://github.com/basecamp/solid_queue) as the job backend:
+Here is my `config/database.yml` file for a recent project that uses [`SolidQueue`](https://github.com/basecamp/solid_queue) as the job backend:[^1]

 ```yaml
 default: &default